When the MD Becomes the Bottleneck: How to Reclaim Billable Hours in a PR Agency

 The monitoring workflow has been audited and restructured.
 Formatting runs through templates and AI pre-filtering.
 The associate handles editorial judgment and QA.
 The senior reviews.
 The MD does not see the monitoring report at all unless something requires escalation.

-The newsletter follows a defined production process.
 Topic selection is the editorial judgment call (MD or senior).
-Everything after that — outlining, drafting, formatting, QA — runs through the governed workflow.
+Everything after that, outlining, drafting, formatting, QA, runs through the governed workflow.
 The MD approves the topic list.
 The team handles the rest.

 In each case, the MD's role shifts from production supervisor to sign-off authority.
 They are not rewriting.
 They are not formatting.
 They are not catching errors that a checklist would have caught.
 They are making the decisions that only they can make: strategic direction, client relationship management, new business development, team leadership.

 The Digiday report notes that when agencies lose big clients, they cut staff, and when they win accounts, they hire.
-The MD who is trapped in production supervision has no time to win the next account.
-The MD who is freed from production supervision can spend 15 to 20 hours per week on advisory and business development.
-That is the difference between an agency that grows and one that stays full.
+The MD trapped in production supervision has no time to win the next account.
+The MD freed from production supervision can spend 15 to 20 hours per week on advisory and business development.
+That is PR agency capacity without a full time hire.
+It is the difference between an agency that grows and one that stays full.

 The governed workflow does not remove the MD from the process.
 It positions them where their judgment matters most.
 Strategic calls.
 Exception handling.
 Client trust.
 New business.
 The production layer runs beneath them on structure, not on the MD's daily attention.